yayoyo66/SRStitcher/README.md

     python evaluation_ccs.py
     ```

- - Run the script to get SRStitcher-S results of UDIS-D:
+ - Run the script to get SRStitcher results of UDIS-D:

  Modify the `datapath` in `configs/SD2_config.yaml`